emilearthur/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 * The size of the pre- and post- conversion are almost the same.
 The size of the frozen inference graph(.pb file) for SSD MobileNet V2 COCO model is 69.7MB and the size of the IR XML + BIN file is 64.2MB.

 The inference time of the model pre- and post-conversion was...

 * The inference time of the converted model was shorter compared to the orignal model.
 The inference time of the model pre- and post-conversion was 74ms.

+compare the differences in network needs and costs of using cloud services as opposed to deploying at the edge...

+* Edge models needs only a local network connection to function and they can also perform on low speed networks compared to cloud services which need high speed internet to function which is costly.

+* Cost of renting a server (eg. AWS, GCP, Azure and etc) is high compared to running edge models on minimal cpu on local network connection.

 ## Assess Model Use Cases